vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 From the above review of inscriptional records and contemporary history, the following story has been reconstructed.

-(1) The.
-Saka era was first started in 123 B.C. when the Sakas coming from Central Asia due to the pressure of Hunas wrested Bactria from the Parthian emperors after a seven years' war.
+(1) The. śaka era was first started in 123 B.C. when the Sakas coming from Central Asia due to the pressure of Hunas wrested Bactria from the Parthian emperors after a seven years' war.
 The leader was probably one 'Azes', and therefore the era was also alternately called the 'Azes' era.
 This Azes is not to be confounded with the two later Azes who succeeded Maues and reigned between 45 B. C. to 20 B. C. Earlier Sakas used Macedonian months and Graeco Chaldean method of date recording, prevalent throughout the whole of Near East.
 In Indian dominions, Indian months which were equated to Greek months were used.
 As their coins show, the ruling class had adopted Greek culture.

 (2) When the - Sakas spread from "Sakasthān', i.e., modern Afghanistan into contiguous parts of India, they began to be influenced by Indian culture.
 During the first stage, they exclusively used Greek in their coins, but later they began to use Kharoṣthi and Brahmi as well.
 The coins of Maues (80 B.C:---45 B.C.), Azes I, Azilises, Azes II show increasing influence of Indian culture.
 The southern Sakas who penetrated into Saurashtra and Malwa show Indian influence to a greater degree. .

-(3) In the first three centuries, they (Maues group, Nahapāna group and Kuṣānas) used the old Saka era omitting hundreds, and using a method of date recording which was an exact copy of the contem porary Graeco-Chaldean system prevalent throughout the Parthian empire (Macedonian months, and ordinal number of days).
+(3) In the first three centuries, they (Maues group, Nahapāna group and Kuṣānas) used the old śaka era omitting hundreds, and using a method of date recording which was an exact copy of the contem porary Graeco-Chaldean system prevalent throughout the Parthian empire (Macedonian months, and ordinal number of days).
 But they also began to use Indian months.
 Whenever they did it, the , month was Purnimānta, as was the custom with old Hindu dynasts (Mauryas and Satavahanas).

 (4).
-The classical Saka era starting from 78 A.D. is nothing but the old Śaka era, starting from 123 B.C. with 200 omitted, so that the year 1 of Kaniska is year 201 of the Old Saka era.
+The classical śaka era starting from 78 A.D. is nothing but the old Śaka era, starting from 123 B.C. with 200 omitted, so that the year 1 of Kaniska is year 201 of the Old śaka era.

-The senior author has shown that Nahapjna used the old Saka bra with one hundred omitted, so that the year 46 of Nahapāna was the year 146 of the old Saka era or about 24 A.D.
+The senior author has shown that Nahapjna used the old śaka bra with one hundred omitted, so that the year 46 of Nahapāna was the year 146 of the old śaka era or about 24 A.D.

 The Satavahana kings Gautamiputra Satakarni and his son Vasiṣthiputra Pulumaví, whose records are .found dated in the typical Indian fashion, reigned according to his hypothesis from about 40 A.D. to 80 A.D.
-From epigraphical record, Nahapana is at least separated by about 100 years from the next group of Saka rulers, viz., the Sakas of Ujjain belonging to the house of Caṣtana.
+From epigraphical record, Nahapana is at least separated by about 100 years from the next group of śaka rulers, viz., the Sakas of Ujjain belonging to the house of Caṣtana.

-The Saka satraps of Ujjain.
-We come across the records of another Saka ruling family, reigning in Ujjain.
+The śaka satraps of Ujjain.
+We come across the records of another śaka ruling family, reigning in Ujjain.

 [Andau (Cutch) stone inscriptions of the time of Castana and Rudradaman, Sircar, p.
 167].